limit-org/limits-api/README.md

 ### Media/Documents
  - [x] Allow users to upload media
  - [ ] Add media "sidecar" files.
-These store the information about some media like filename, size, pixels, who uploaded it, etc.
+These store the information about some media like filename, size, pixels, who uploaded it, duration (if audio or video), etc.
  - [ ] Send alt/description text with media (stored in sidecar files.)
+ - [ ] Enforce a media size limit.
  - [ ] Allow users to upload documents (What file formats should we support? .pdf,.docx is a must.)
  - [ ] AI NSFW detection in images (Should we do?? plus, will it be accurate enough? maybe NSFWJS?)